 Classical technical analysts were trying hard during that time to identify a pattern in bonds that would confirm the economist bias of a market plunge.
 They finally found one, a complex head and shoulders top in bond prices.
-They were excited in financial and social media when making references of this pattern.
+They were excited about financial and social media when making references to this pattern.
 I included this one in my book Fooled By Technical Analysis for TLT ETF as it is shown below:

-For some hedge fund managers this seemed like an opportunity of a lifetime because as it has been shown the bulk of CTA profits have been generated in the bond markets.
+For some hedge fund managers, this seemed like an opportunity of a lifetime because as it has been shown the bulk of CTA profits have been generated in the bond markets.
 After a brief confirmation of the complex top prices reversed, causing heavy damage to bond shorts.

-The story sold to public goes as follows: If there is confirmation of this pattern, then stocks will fall or if the pattern fails, stocks will rise.
+The story sold to the public goes as follows: If there is confirmation of this pattern, then stocks will fall or if the pattern fails, stocks will rise.

 Is there anyone who does not understand that stocks will rise or fall?

 Save the fact that if the pattern is confirmed, it means that stocks fell already provided that yields stayed constant or rose.

 There is of course the possibility that the pattern is confirmed but stocks and yields go higher.
 How?
 Stocks gain little but yields surge.
 This is a low probability scenario but possible.